openfido/openfido-app-service/README.md

     docker-compose up

     # To get the frontend running...
-    # Open another tab and navigate into the openfido-client repo.
+    # Open another tab and navigate into the openfido-client repo
-    # You may want to create an environment to install npm.
+    # You can also follow the instructions on the [openfido-client repo](https://github.com/slacgismo/openfido-client)
-    conda create -n venv_ofclient
+    cd openfido-client
-    conda activate venv_ofclient
+    nvm use
     npm install
     npm start